 The overall length of treatment will obviously vary depending on the patient and the correction.
-Usually, most people wear traditional braces from anywhere between 12 to 24 months.
+Usually, most people wear traditional braces from 12 to 24 months.
 Your orthodontist will go over all of this with you BEFORE treatment begins, making sure your teen knows exactly what to expect.

 The Essential Things to Keep in Mind

 Teens will need to practice proper oral hygiene for the duration of their treatment.
 Most teens don’t find caring for their braces to be too cumbersome.
 Practice and a little patience cleaning around the braces is all that it takes to keep teeth and gums clean and healthy.

 If your teen has an active lifestyle, braces won’t interfere with it in any way.
 If they play sports, however, they should wear a mouth guard to protect their teeth.